ISI Insights

 Understanding the timeline for the implementation of CMMC 2.0 is crucial for ensuring your business remains eligible to bid on DoD contracts.
 Here's an overview of the phased rollout process along with some key milestones.

-Phase 1 begins with the effective date of the CMMC Title 48 rule, anticipated in early to mid-2025.
+Phase 1 begins with the effective date of the CMMC Title 48 rule, November 10, 2025.
 During this phase, Level 1 and 2 self-assessment requirements will be included in applicable solicitations and contracts as a condition of award.

-Phase 2 starts one calendar year after Phase 1.
+Phase 2 starts one calendar year after Phase 1, on November 10, 2026.
 Level 2 third-party assessments conducted by Certified Third-Party Assessment Organizations (C3PAOs) become a condition for contract awards.

 Phase 3 initiates one calendar year after Phase 2 begins, involving government-led Level 3 assessments for contracts handling the most sensitive Controlled Unclassified Information (CUI).